piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-initialization-and-emission.md

 ### Photo-ionization

 A special case is the ionization of a background gas through photon impact, modelling a light pulse.
-The volume affected by the light pulse is approximated by a cylinder, which is defined as described in Section {ref}`sec:particle-cylinder-init`.
+The volume affected by the light pulse is approximated by a cylinder (or honeycomb/rectangle), which is defined as described in Section {ref}`sec:particle-cylinder-init`.
 Additionally, the SpaceIC has to be adapted and additional parameters are required:

-    Part-Species1-Init1-SpaceIC                 = photon_cylinder
+    Part-Species1-Init1-SpaceIC       = photon_cylinder ! or photon_honeycomb, or photon_rectangle
     Part-Species1-Init1-PulseDuration = 1               ! [s]
     Part-Species1-Init1-WaistRadius   = 1E-6            ! [m]
     Part-Species1-Init1-WaveLength    = 1E-9            ! [m]
     Part-Species1-Init1-NbrOfPulses   = 1               ! [-], default = 1

 The pulse duration and waist radius are utilized to define the spatial and temporal Gaussian profile of the intensity.
 The number of pulses allows to consider multiple light pulses within a single simulation.
 To define the intensity of the light pulse,